-BUNGALOW S UBDISTRICT BUNGALOW SUBDISTRICT STANDARDS BUILDING PLA CEMENT STANDARDS SPECIFIC REQUIRMENTS Street Setback (distance from Property Line) (1) 1 - Street Setback is defined as the Broadway Front age 0 Ft. Α line at which construction of a building facade is to occur on a lot.
-N/S Avenue 20 Ft. В E/W Street (2) 20 Ft. С property lines and is established to Yard/Alley Sett oack (Distance from Property Line) create an even building facade line on a street.
-Street Setback applies Side Yard 15 Ft.
-D to street frontage only (both Rear Yard (3) 0 Ft.
-E primary and secondary streets at corner lots) and only applies when Alley 0 Ft.
-F new building footprint exceeds 25% of the site area.
+BUNGALOW S UBDISTRICT BUNGALOW S UBDISTRICT STANDARDS BUILDING PLA BUILDING PLACEMENT STANDARDS SPECIFIC REQUIREMENTS Street Setback (distance from Property Line) (1) 1 - Street Setback is defined as the Broadway Front age 0 Ft. Α line at which construction of a building facade is to occur on a lot.
+N/S Avenue 20 Ft. В E/W Street (2) 20 Ft. С property lines and is established to Yard/Alley Setback (Distance from Property Line) create an even building facade line Side Yard 15 Ft.
+D to street nontage only (both Rear Yard (3) 0 Ft. Ε primary and secondary streets at corner lots) and only applies when Alley 0 Ft.
+F 25% of the site area.
 Where applicable 75% of new building frontage must be located at or near the Street Setback.
 2 - Adjacent to Affected Residential Property, comply with prevailing setback.
 3 - 30' When Adjacent to an Affected Residential Property.